mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Polymorphism.rst

     print(a.balance)

-The deposit method first checks to see what is being deposited.
+The ``deposit`` method first checks to see what is being deposited.
 If it is not US dollars, determine its value in US dollars before adjusting the balance.
 Otherwise, just adjust the balance.

-The deposit method is able to automatically do the right action.
+The ``deposit`` method is able to automatically do the right action.
 It can identify what is being deposited (US dollars, CAD, or GBP).
-The CAD and GBP classes are able to make the exchange.
+The CAD and GBP classes are responsible for making the exchange.

 .. important::
    A method may need to perform differently when given different data types.
 This capacity is called